The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 How to draw it

 - Place the anchor before writing.
-Move it around the page until one position feels easy.
+Move it around without glue until one position leaves an obvious caption area.

 - Add one support area.
 A three-item list, a tiny box, or one sentence is enough.

 - Do not explain everything.
-Let the photo or scrap do some of the remembering.
+Let the image or scrap carry sensory detail, then write only what the object cannot say.

 Filled example